juliangruber/module-calls/README.md

 ## Example

-Print usage info for the node modules this modules depends upon:
+Print usage info for the node modules this modules depends on:

 ```js
 var fs = require('fs');